Prenuptial and Postnuptial Agreements Help In Salt Lake City

 If, for example, the amount of child support was decided in a postnuptial agreement conducted before a couple has any children, it cannot be enforced without being against public policy.
 Child support, under the law, technically belongs to the child, not the parent, so to contract away a child’s right to support is impermissible.

-Contact A Salt Lake City Prenuptial/Postnuptial Agreement Lawyer
+Contact A Salt Lake City Prenuptial/Postnuptial Agreement Lawyer At CoilLaw

-If you are in need of prenuptial agreement help or divorce law help, consulting a family law lawyer in Salt Lake City is a good idea.
+If you need prenuptial agreement help or divorce law help, consulting a family law lawyer in Salt Lake City is a good idea.
 Jill L. Coil and the skilled and experienced attorneys at CoilLaw, LLC will be happy to meet with you and help you work out an agreement that suits all involved.
 Contact us today at (801) 884-3775, or via our website, to set up an appointment.